seufernandez/seufernandez/README.md

 <p align="justify">
   &nbsp;&nbsp;&nbsp;

   Hello you!
-I´m a Brazilian FullStack Developer and I Teach everything I learn about Programming on my [Youtube Channel](https://www.youtube.com/channel/UCblely93wOCb_SvE_HOpOEA).
+I´m a Brazilian FullStack Developer.

  I tell a bit more about me on my [Linked-In](https://www.linkedin.com/in/seufernandez/)
 </p>